karmveershubham/CodeCatsDSA/README.md

 # CodeCatsDSA
-This repo contains all the challenging DSA problem of CodeCats society which were solved by me.
+This repo contains all the challenging DSA problems of CodeCats society which were solved by me.
+PS: Platform used is LEETCODE